ABC-7 Storm Track: Hot temperatures continue this weekend, and rain chances increase next week - KVIA

 ABC-7 Storm Track: Hot temperatures continue this weekend, and rain chances increase next week

 Happy Saturday to the Borderland!
 The Borderland will continue to see above-normal temperatures.
-I am forecasting a high of 101 today and a slight chance of rain.
+We rose to 100 degrees in El Paso, 96 in Las Cruces.

 Likewise, we will continue to trend above normal for this time of year for the weekend with daily chances of scattered and isolated monsoonal thunderstorms.
 Much of the action will stay in the mountains and Western New Mexico.
 Gusty outflow winds from thunderstorms could cause blowing dust.